DevtripDownloadManager/DTDM/README.md

 # DTDM
-Download Manager for PC, Tablets and Mobile powered by DevTrip Download Manager developers and its' contributers.
+Download Manager for PC, Tablets and Mobile devices, powered by DevTrip Download Manager developers and its' contributers.

 ## Goal